Davis Mills Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- He has tacked on 32 rushing yards on 14 carries, averaging 2.0 yards per game.
+- Mills has thrown for 2,363 yards (147.7 ypg) to lead Houston, completing 66.5% of his passes and recording 13 touchdown passes and 10 interceptions this season.

-- The Texans, who rank 30th in the NFL in points scored, have attempted a pass 56.2% of the time while running the ball 43.8% of the time.
+- He's also carried the ball 14 times for 32 yards, averaging 2.0 yards per game.

-- Mills has thrown 26 passes in the red zone this season, 26.5% of his team's red zone plays.
+- The Texans have thrown the ball in 56.2% of their plays from scrimmage this year while running the ball 43.8% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mills' matchup with the Titans.